cybercom-finland/hacking-great-3/t4-elk/index.md

 ELK stack installion is based on docker and docker-compose tools.
 You need to install these at first.

-Seed details for setup from https://github.com/deviantony/docker-elk
+Seed details for setup: https://github.com/deviantony/docker-elk
+* For windows installation, read comments and discussions carefully.
+There are updates to the main instructions.

 ### Configure input